Free Guide, 14 Chapters · Updated April 2026

 What to do

-- Cite the 3–5 landmark papers in your subfield.
-These are the papers that appear on page 1 of Google Scholar for your target queries.
-Being in their citation network means your paper appears in "cited by" lists that researchers actually browse.
+1. Cite the 3–5 landmark papers in your subfield.
+These are the papers that appear on page 1 of Google Search and Google Scholar for your target queries, and that AI retrieval tools repeatedly quote as the authoritative sources on your topic.
+Being in their citation network means your paper appears in Scholar's "cited by" lists that researchers browse and, increasingly, in the "related papers" panels that AI tools surface.

-- Cite recent papers (last 2–3 years).
-Google Scholar's "cited by" lists are sorted by relevance and recency.
-Citing recent work places you in active citation networks.
+2. Cite recent papers (last 2–3 years).
+Google Scholar's "cited by" lists are sorted by relevance and recency, and AI retrieval tools disproportionately weight recent work when choosing which paper to cite for a current question.
+Citing recent work places you in active citation networks on both surfaces.

 References checklist